 The tune is of course ‘Go West’, originally a single by the Village People in 1979 and sandwiched between their bigger hits, YMCA and In The Navy.
 It was revived in 1992 for some sort of charity gig by the Pet Shop Boys, who released it as a single in 1993.

-The common view amongst Arsenal fans is that it was first sung as ‘One-nil to the Arsenal’ at the European Cup Winners’ Cup 1994 semi-final against Paris Saint-Germain at the Parc des Princes on March 29, 1994.
+The common view amongst Arsenal fans is that it was first sung as ‘One-nil to the Arsenal’ at the European Cup Winners’ Cup semi-final against Paris Saint-Germain at the Parc des Princes on March 29, 1994.
 Ian Wright had put Arsenal 1-0 up after 35 minutes, and we went into the break with this slender lead.
 Some say the Pet Shop Boys version of Go West was played at half time in the stadium, causing a spontaneous thought from some Arsenal fan to use the tune.
 Others say that the PSG fans were singing ‘Allez, Paris Saint-Germain’ to the same tune, and that was the inspiration.
-Both may be true – the stadium DJ may have played it precisely because the PSG fans were prone to sing it anyway, and not just because Europeans lap up cheesy disco pop.
+Both may be true – the stadium DJ may have played it precisely because the PSG fans sang it anyway, and not just because Europeans lap up cheesy disco pop.
 As it happened, the beautiful David Ginola, with his flowing locks and absence of dandruff, scored an equaliser only five minutes into the second half, cutting short the Village People revival in the Arsenal section of the crowd.

 Wikipedia contends that it was first sung by Arsenal fans at the final in Copenhagen; Wikipedia also contends that it is an original Arsenal chant.
 I don’t believe either of those is true.